arnav-meduri/MyCityAnalysis/my-city-paper.md

 ```
 ![](#my-cell-2)

-We also analyzed the number of total crimes over the 14-day period, shown below in **Figure 3**:
+We also analyzed the number of total crimes over the 14-day period, shown below:
 ```python
 import matplotlib.dates as mdates